 By the mid 80's our work in the field of astronomy was in its early stages.
 One of the first projects was the manufacture of a set of filters for the analysis of Halley's Comet.
 A number of high profile observational astronomy projects followed.
 The 1990's saw the challenge of repairing the Hubble Space Telescope's Wide-field Planetary Camera and projects for NASA's Martian Lander and the next generation space telescope.

 In 2005 we moved to our current facility on the Delta Campus, located in Brattleboro.
-Learn more about the Delta Campus.

 Omega Optical has grown steadily throughout its four decade history.
-What started as a "one-man" operation is now a $13 million company with over 100 employees.
+What started as a "one-man" operation is now a multi-million dollar company with over 100 employees.
 Our products are used in instruments that have led to advancements in Life Science and Clinical Medicine, helped to unlock the mysteries of the Human Gene Sequence and probe the depths of the universe.
 While the late 20th century has been called the digital age, it's been said that the next scientific revolution will be in the science of photonics.
 Wherever that revolution leads Omega Optical will be there — where there's no end in light.

 We have set the standards for social responsibility since our inception.
 Through-out the 1980's we have spun-off several businesses and institutes, changing the commercial and social landscape of the Brattleboro area.
 "Friends of the Sun" was organized as a retail and service provider for alternative energy products manufactured by Omega.
 "Solar Hill" was established as an alternative energy educational institution.
 Today Friends of the Sun remains an alternative energy store, while Solar Hill, (located at the former site of Mark Hopkins College and the Governor Gibson Mansion), evolved into a center for alternative health care practitioners and a private primary school, "Neighborhood Schoolhouse".

-Our own "WASTE WATCHERS"
+OUR OWN "WASTE WATCHERS"

 Our Waste Watchers program established in 2006 continues to expand and refine its solid waste reduction program.
 Our goal is to recover 85% of our spent resources and make them available for use by other individuals and businesses.
 As an example, 90% of non-recyclable, mixed paper is captured and delivered to a composting facility where it is processed and sold as organic garden compost.